carmenobied/Node-Express-Handlebars/README.md

 The goal was to create a burger logger with MySQL, Node, Express, Handlebars and a homemade ORM, by following the MVC design pattern, using Node and MySQL to query and route data in the app, and Handlebars to generate the HTML.

-Bottomless-Burgers is a restaurant app that lets users input the names of burgers they'd like to eat.
-The app involves the following functionalities:
+Bottomless-Burgers is a restaurant app that lets users input the names of burgers they'd like to eat and track the burgers that have been eaten.
-* Whenever a user submits a burger's name, the app will display the burger on the left side of the page -- waiting to be devoured.
-* Each burger in the waiting area also has a `Devour it!` button.
-When the user clicks it, the burger will move to the right side of the page.
-* The app will store every burger in a database, whether devoured or not.

 Explore the app here: [Bottomless Burgers App](https://protected-dawn-84534.herokuapp.com/).